AShulkov/synapse-beataml/README.md

-Here is the results of a brief research for CTD-squared BeatAML DREAM Challenge ([syn20940518](syn20940518))
+Here are the results of a brief research for CTD-squared BeatAML DREAM Challenge ([syn20940518](syn20940518))

 ## Summary